AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2019/2019-08-29-migrating-from-wordpress-to-gatsby/migrating-from-wordpress-to-gatsby.md

 ---
-title: 'Why and How I migrated my website from WordPress to Gatsby'
+title: "Why and How I migrated my website from WordPress to Gatsby"
-excerpt: 'For most of the time, I have been blogging, I have been on WordPress.
-What motivated me to migrate my site to Gatsby, and how did I move the site'
+excerpt: "For most of the time, I have been blogging, I have been on WordPress.
+What motivated me to migrate my site to Gatsby, and how did I move the site"
-coverImage: './cover.png'
+coverImage: "./cover.png"
 category: "ramblings"
 tags:
-    - 'devops'
+- "devops"
-    - 'gatsby'
+- "gatsby"
-    - 'wordpress'
+- "wordpress"
-    - 'website migration'
+- "website migration"
 ---

 ## My Blogging Journey